MicrosoftDocs/win32/desktop-src/search/isearchmanager2-createcatalog.md

-﻿---
+---
-Description: 'Creates a new custom catalog in the Windows Search indexer and returns a reference to it.' ms.assetid: '2ADC48B8-87A2-4527-9AA8-9B0BA3A12462'
+Description: Creates a new custom catalog in the Windows Search indexer and returns a reference to it. ms.assetid: 2ADC48B8-87A2-4527-9AA8-9B0BA3A12462
-title: 'ISearchManager2::CreateCatalog method'
+title: ISearchManager2CreateCatalog method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ISearchManager2::CreateCatalog method